 The impact would be less than significant under CEQA because permanent visual changes from project construction near these parks, recreational facilities, and open-space areas would not create an actual or perceived barrier to use even though the user experience at certain resources could be altered.
-The project design will visually integrate structures into communities and reduce the intrusiveness of expanded railway infrastructure that cannot be shielded from sensitive viewers (AVQ-IAMF#1).
-The Authority will consult with local jurisdictions to develop contextually appropriate aesthetic solutions for non-station structures (AVQ-IAMF#2).
+The project design would visually integrate structures into communities and reduce the intrusiveness of expanded railway infrastructure that cannot be shielded from sensitive viewers (AVQ-IAMF#1).
+The Authority would consult with local jurisdictions to develop contextually appropriate aesthetic solutions for non-station structures (AVQ-IAMF#2).
 Additionally, many of these resources are in urban, residential, commercial or industrial areas; others would be protected from obtrusive views of the project by existing mature trees, intervening structures, or both.
-Although the Brisbane LMF, radio tower across from Robles Park, elevated passing track, and viaduct or embankment structures would be visually intrusive in some locations, the user experience would not be altered to the extent that an actual or perceived barrier to the use of parks, recreational facilities, or open-space resources would result from project operations.
+Although the Brisbane LMF, new roadway extension between Valley Drive and Old County Road, radio tower across from Robles Park, elevated passing track, and viaduct or embankment structures would be visually intrusive in some locations, the user experience would not be altered to the extent that an actual or perceived barrier to the use of parks, recreational facilities, or open-space resources would result from project operations.
 Therefore, CEQA does not require any mitigation.